Bug #21017

 Anyway, as Oracle supports sub-queries, DBAL can provide a variant suitable for it.
 And as a fallback it still could use a SELECT and multiple DELETEs.

-Updated by Xavier Perseguers over 14 years ago
+Updated by Xavier Perseguers about 15 years ago

 OK.
 With SELECT, at least one of the table should have a key, which I don't have ATM otherwise I get the same error as in the thread I linked.
 But as you said, we certainly can find a way for DBAL to work with this.

-Updated by Martin Kutschker over 14 years ago
+Updated by Martin Kutschker about 15 years ago

 After re-reading the docs for Mysql, PostgreSQL and SQL server I find that these three databases support THIS syntax: